mannbro/PiPicoXFS5152CE/README.md

 * Pin 11 -> SCL on Pico (i.e. GPIO5)
 * Pin 12 -> SDA on Pico (i.e. GPIO4)

+See Pinout below for the pin layout on the board.

 ## How to use:
 Copy the library (XFS5152CE_I2C.py) to the Pi Pico.